UTEP vs. Rice NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Saturday's total is 3.6 points higher than the combined 43.4 PPG average of the two teams.

-- This contest's over/under is 12.2 points under the 59.2 these two squads combine to give up per game in 2021.
+- So far this season, 80% of Rice's games (8/10) have had more combined points than Saturday's total of 47.

-- The average total in Miners games this season is 52.7, 5.7 points above Saturday's total of 47.
+- The average total in Miners games this season is 52.7, 5.7 points above Saturday's over/under of 47.

-- In 2021, games involving the Owls have averaged a total of 51.9 points, 4.9 more than the set total in this contest.

 UTEP Stats and Trends

-- UTEP has played 10 games, with six wins against the spread.
+- In UTEP's 10 games this year, it has six wins against the spread.

-- The Miners covered the spread in their only game when favored by 9.5 points or more.
+- The Miners have been favored by 9.5 points or more once this season and covered the spread.

-- UTEP's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).
+- UTEP's games this year have gone over the point total four times in nine opportunities (44.4%).

 - The Miners have turned the ball over 18 times this season, three more turnovers than the Owls have forced (15).